-RA and Your Heart
+How RA Inflammation Affects Your Heart

 Inflammation of the two-layered sac that surrounds the heart known as the pericardium is also more common in patients with RA.
 The inflamed sacs rub against each other, causing sharp, intense chest pain.
-In addition, people with RA have a higher risk of developing a heart rhythm disorder called atrial fibrillation, which is associated with higher risk of heart failure, stroke and death.
-Thus inflammation control is important in patients with RA not only to protect the joints, but also the heart.

 Want to read more?
 Subscribe Now to Arthritis Today!